jalabrecque/EPRR_sim/README.md

 # EPRR_sim
- Simluation to accompany the exposure potential rule paper by Stand and Labrecque
+ Simluation to accompany the exposure potential rule paper by Stang and Labrecque